Rust-GPU/rust-gpu.github.io/blog/2024-11-25-optimizing-matmul/index.md

 These Rust GPU programs are then compiled into [SPIR-V](https://www.khronos.org/spir/), a low-level format that [most GPUs understand](https://vulkan.gpuinfo.org/).
-Since SPIR-V is the format [Vulkan](https://www.vulkan.org/) uses, Rust GPU makes it possible to integrate Rust-based GPU programs into any Vulkan-compatible workflow.
+Since SPIR-V is the format [Vulkan](https://www.vulkan.org/) uses, Rust GPU makes it possible to integrate Rust-based GPU programs into any Vulkan-compatible workflow[^1].

 For more details, check out the [Rust GPU website](https://Rust-gpu.github.io/) or the [GitHub repository](https://github.com/Rust-gpu/Rust-gpu).